Dreamlinerm/Chrome-extension-review-fetcher/README.md

 ## Steps to Use

+1. Install python package: `pip install beautifulsoup4 requests`
-1. Open the `reviewFetcher.py` file.
+2. Open the `reviewFetcher.py` file.
-2. Replace the existing URL with the URL of your extension.
+3. Replace the existing URL with the URL of your extension.
-3. Run the Python script.
+4. Run the Python script.

 After these steps, the script will fetch all reviews in all languages and save them in an HTML file for your convenience.